Long Beach Peninsula: Economy

 The principal industry of the Long Beach Peninsula has become tourism, though fishing, crabbing, oyster farming, and cranberry farming are also important components of the local economy.
 The Long Beach Peninsula is located on the west side of the Willapa Bay, considered the number one producer of farmed oysters in the United States and among the top five producers worldwide.

 The Long Beach Peninsula has become one of the most popular tourism destinations in the State of Washington, and has attracted visitors from all over North America.
 As one of the final destinations of the Lewis and Clark Expedition, several television specials have brought publicity to this area.
 A multitude of events and festivals are held throughout the year including the Washington State International Kite Festival, the Sandsations sandcastle sculpting competition, and the annual The Rod Run to the End of the World, which attracts thousands of visitors on the weekend following Labor Day.

+History

+The Long Beach Peninsula was the site of the unique steam Ilwaco Railway, which served local peninsula industries and tourism from the 1880s to the 1920s, and was notable for having no connection with other railroads, being linked only by outside steamboat connections at the Ilwaco dock.